stuartpb/couchdb-in-a-hurry/README.md

 You create databases in PouchDB with `var db = new PouchDB('name-of-the-database')`.
 You create and update documents in that database with `db.put(doc)`, and get them with `db.get(docId)`.

-## Design documents
+## Design documents: for the server-side code your apps need

 Design documents are special documents in a database where you use an ID (`_id` or URL component depending on API) of `_design/` + the design document's name.
+When you put a document in a database with an ID like that, CouchDB will let you interact with the database in special ways defined by that document.

+(While design documents have a slash in their ID, the `/` after `_design` in a design document's ID is the *only* place in CouchDB where a slash in an identifier can be part of the HTTP path *without* having to encode it as `%2F`.)

 A design document generally corresponds with the codebase for an app: each app that uses the database would keep its own design document on the database.

-(While design documents have a slash in their ID, the `/` after `_design` in a design document's ID is the *only* place in CouchDB where a slash in an identifier can be used *without* having to encode it as `%2F`.)

-## Writing and using design docs
+### Writing and using design docs

 For writing, design docs use **non**-underscore-prefixed fields (since these fields are data about the design, not the document) for various functions related to an app's use of the database, where the values of these fields are most often strings specifying the code for those functions (or variations on that, like the name of a standard function, or the filename of a support library).

 Out of the box, CouchDB comes with support for writing these functions in JavaScript.
 (There are apparently mechanisms to support other languages, but it's probably best to stick with JS, which you know will be well-supported no matter what your CouchDB setup.)

 For use, design documents get their own special REST routes (as sub-paths which **are** underscore-prefixed) for executing the functionalities they define, such as (for a view called `hotbaz`, specified in a design doc called `barapp`, in a database called `foodata`) `/foodata/_design/barapp/_view/hotbaz`.
+This will execute the view specified by code in the `view.hotbaz` field of the `_design/barapp` document.

 ### Views